Heinrich Schliemann Papers

 HISTORY OF THE SCHLIEMANN PAPERS

-Various donors throughout the years have contributed to the Heinrich Schliemann Papers.
-The first papers the Gennadius Library received were the Calvert letters which Francis Bacon donated in 1923 (cf. Series BB, Box 1, Folder 2.1 for letter of F.H.
+In 1923 architect Francis H. Bacon donated to the American School of Classical Studies (ASCSA) a collection of (89) letters that Schliemann had written to Frank Calvert, a consular officer in the Dardanelles in the 1870s, as well as the pencilled drafts of a few letters that Calvert sent to Schliemann (cf. Series BB, Box 1, Folder 2.1 for letter of F.H.
 Bacon to B.H.
 Hill).
-The bulk of the papers, however, was deposited in 1936 by Schliemann’s children, Andromache (Schliemann) Melas and Agamemnon Schliemann.
+The bulk of the Schliemann papers, however, was deposited in 1936 by Schliemann’s children, Andromache (Schliemann) Melas and Agamemnon Schliemann.
 Along with the bequest, the two children each stipulated that the papers were to be placed on loan and that anybody requesting access to the archive should first have written permission from the Schliemann Family.
-In 1937, the first request for the papers was submitted to the Library when Agamemnon Schliemann sent an “Erklärung” (declaration of support) on behalf of Ernst Meyer.
+In 1937, the first request for the papers was submitted to the ASCSA when Agamemnon Schliemann sent an “Erklärung” (declaration of support) on behalf of Ernst Meyer.
 In the declaration, Agamemnon stated that Meyer was a highly capable scholar and was qualified to write the biography of Schliemann and make a record of the papers deposited in the library.

-Other contributions to the Schliemann Papers include two letters Schliemann wrote to Frank Calvert donated by Gisela Richter in 1963; photocopies of four letters written to Amelia Edwards (originals housed in the Amelia Edwards Collection of Somerville College Library) donated in July 1975; secondary material donated by Georgios Styl.
+Other contributions to the Schliemann Papers include: four letters that Schliemann wrote to George Constantine in 1875-1881, donated by Miss Harriet Allen in 1954; two letters Schliemann wrote to Frank Calvert donated by Gisela Richter in 1963; photocopies of four letters written to Amelia Edwards (originals housed in the Amelia Edwards Collection of Somerville College Library) donated in July 1975; secondary material donated by Georgios Styl.
 Korres (see Series I, Secondary Materials from 1985 to the present); and 27 letters from Rudolf Virchow to Schliemann.
-Gustav Mahr of the Museum für Vor-und Frühgeschichte Preussischen Kulturbesitz helped in acquiring the Virchow letters for the Gennadius Library from Ernst Meyer’s son (cf. letter July 1986 of Mahr-Schliemann file for a detailed catalogue of Virchow letters) and they entered the collection on March 15, 1985.
+Gustav Mahr of the Museum für Vor-und Frühgeschichte Preussischen Kulturbesitz helped in acquiring the Virchow letters for the ASCSA from Ernst Meyer’s son (cf. letter July 1986 of Mahr-Schliemann file for a detailed catalogue of Virchow letters) and they entered the collection on March 15, 1985.
 On June 2, 1998, the descendants of the Melas Family donated 40 original photographs and 6 copies of photographs of Heinrich Schliemann and various family members.

 PROCESSING HISTORY

-When the Schliemann Papers were deposited in the Gennadius Library in 1936, a detailed list of the contents was never made.
-According to the deposition letter written by the Schliemann children, Ernst Meyer was to make a catalogue of the material on loan at the Gennadius Library.
+When the Schliemann Papers were deposited at the ASCSA in 1936, a detailed list of the contents was never made.
+According to the deposition letter written by the Schliemann children, Ernst Meyer was to make a catalogue of the material on loan.
 Although he made fairly accurate estimates of the contents of the Schliemann Papers, he never completed a detailed list.

 The Schliemann Papers remained uncatalogued for a number of years.
-The Gennadius Library made a brief assessment before purchasing the papers in 1962.
-In the years 1963-67, the Library conducted a microfilm project, funded largely by the Lilly Foundation, to preserve the Schliemann correspondence.
+The ASCSA made a brief assessment before purchasing the papers in 1962.
+In the years 1963-1967, the Library conducted a microfilm project, funded largely by the Lilly Foundation, to preserve the Schliemann correspondence.
 To microfilm the papers, it was necessary to take apart the bound volumes.
 Each document was numbered separately in red ink with the intention of rebinding the documents afterwards in their original order.
 Unfortunately, no one ever followed through with this plan.
-After microfilming, the correspondence was arranged chronologically in boxes.
+After microfilming, the correspondence was arranged in boxes.

 The adjunct archives of Sophia Schliemann and the Schliemann Family remain in the order they were originally assembled with the exception that a more detailed list of contents was made for each.
 The three family trees included in the previous catalogue have also been revised and expanded where needed.